peterwilliams97/repeats/README.md

 * a lot of variety between documents.

-The variety of documents tends to make it unlikely that a random substring will occur the required number of times by accident in all documents.
+The variety of documents tends to make it unlikely that a random substring will occur the required number of times by accident in all the documents.

 Typical behavior is